$p$-adic hyperbolicity for Shimura varieties and period images: Introduction

+In the setting of bad-reduction, we work with a fixed Baily-Borel boundary stratum of $\scrT \subset \bar{\mathscr{X}}$ where $\scrT$ is the fiber of the map $\bar{\mathscr{X}} \rightarrow \scrX^{\BB}$ over an open boundary stratum.
+Note that such an open boundary stratum of $\mathscr{X}^{\BB}$ is a smaller-dimensional Shimura variety in its own right.
+We prove that the log $F$-crystal (underlying the log FL module) restricted to $\scrT_{\overline{\F}_p}$ admits a weight-filtration by sub log $F$-crystals, and that the associated graded is an $F$-crystal pulled-back from the open boundary stratum of $\scrX^{\BB}$.
+We then use this weight filtration together with work from \cite{DLMS2} to construct a filtration of the $p$-adic local system restricted to $\Dstar$.
+This allows us to reduce to the good reduction case, and we thus finish the case of maps from $\Dstar$.

 To deduce \Cref{thm:introextension} for morphisms from polydisks $f: (\Dstar)^a \times \sD^b \rightarrow X_F^{\an}$, we show that the existence of an extension on any one-dimensional disk implies that $f$ extends meromorphically and then use the $p$-adic Riemann--Hilbert correspondence of \cite{DLLZ} to show that the exceptional fibers in the resolution of indeterminacies of $f$ must be contracted.
-In fact, this part of the argument also shows that the one-dimensional disk case of \Cref{thm:introextension} without the good reduction assumption implies the polydisk case (without the good reduction assumption).